 From here, you can head directly to town in about 2kms or take your time to explore the wetlands of the lake’s southwestern bays.

-Popular pullouts include the sandy Lakefield Beach and Campground or the Lakefield Marina, on either side of Gordonstoun Island.
+Popular pullouts include the sandy Lakefield Beach and Playground or the Lakefield Marina, on either side of Gordonstoun Island.
 If you’re feeling spry, continue paddling through town, hugging river left and pull out near the boardwalk at the base of Burnham Street: you’ll have to hoist your boats up over the limestone retaining wall, but there’s no better way to get to the Canoe and Paddle Pub!

 Indeed all of our canoe trips in town culminate there to compare notes with fellow paddlers, enjoy traditional English pub fare and sample their newest craft brews.
 Just remember, unless you’re planning to stay the night at the Village Inn, you’ll need a responsible driver to complete the shuttle back to the Stenner Road or Young’s Point put in!
 Check out upcoming events in Lakefield so you don’t miss out on any fun.

 See you out there! – Bretton